Treating TMJ Disorder– Aspen Hill, MD

 Woman receiving Botox injections

-Yes, Botox is a great way to help reduce TMD pain!
+Yes, Botox is a great way to help reduce pain and discomfort associated with TMD!
 Instead of using it to stop the muscle contractions that create facial wrinkles, Dr. Saba can instead inject it into overactive jaw muscles.
 This cannot only provide immediate relief from TMD, but it can also stop chronic teeth grinding and even help shrink the masseter muscles (the muscles on either side of the jaw that help you chew) to create a more defined jawline.
+Continue reading to learn more about BOTOX and how it can help to give you some relief.